fwd/docs/README.md

 ## ❯ Deploy

 To deploy, just remove this repo and add your own.
-A "hard" fork.

 ```
 rm -rf .git